JCruz8482/SimpleEQ/README.md

 To use in your DAW, copy `SimpleEQ/Plugin/SimpleEQ.vst3` in to your system VST folder.
 See [Installation Locations.](https://docs.juce.com/master/tutorial_app_plugin_packaging.html)

+Windows x64 VST3 included.
 AAX and AU coming soon.
 In the meantime, feel free to clone and build for whatever platform you wish.